 At first glance, it seems simple enough.
 Follow Christ.
 Follow God.
 They love us and want good for us.
-Of course we will follow them.
-At second glance, we all realize how hard it can be to follow Christ.
+Of course, we will follow them.
+At a second glance, we all realize how hard it can be to follow Christ.
 In fact, there may be times in our lives when it feels impossible to walk in the footsteps of the master.

 Where do we get the will to follow God when our natural inclination is to stay where we are or walk in another direction?
 Here are just a few ways we can strengthen our resolve.
 Share your thoughts in the comments below.

 Focus on Baby Steps, Not Giant Leaps

 As we work to keep our covenants and do good, we often find we’ve taken on more than we can handle.
 Heavenly Father doesn’t want us to be stressed or to become overwhelmed, even if it is in the name of doing good.
 Instead of trying to tackle all of your weaknesses at once, focus on making small improvements and building lasting habits.

 Take scripture study for example.
 Scripture study is a vital part of communicating with God, which brings us strength to follow him.
 If you struggle with reading daily, trying to read for an hour every night and take copious notes might not be the best idea.
 Instead, you could try reading for five minutes or deeply pondering five verses.